apollographql/apollo-ios/docs/source/index.md

 <h2 id="getting-started">Getting Started</h2>

-[Apollo iOS Quickstart](https://github.com/apollostack/apollo-ios-quickstart) is a collection of sample Xcode projects that makes it easy to get started with Apollo iOS.
+Apollo iOS is still at its early stages, but we hope you’ll want to give it a try and report back on your experiences.
+The easiest way to get started is through [Apollo iOS Quickstart](https://github.com/apollostack/apollo-ios-quickstart), which contains a sample app and playgrounds that allow you to experiment with query results for particular APIs (including your own).